-The President's Performance Evaluation and Remuneration Policy remuneration.
+The President's Performance Evaluation and Remuneration Policy

-It is the Board of Director's policy to arrange an annual performance evaluation of the also depends on personal qualifications and capabilities, as well as the status of the Company and the level of remuneration in the industry.
+It is the Board of Director's policy to arrange an annual performance evaluation of the President, using goals and evaluation criteria that link to KPI in order to benchmark appropriate remuneration.

+Not only that the remuneration policy for the President is based on the result of KPI, but it also depends on personal qualifications and capabilities, as well as the status of the Company and the level of remuneration in the industry.
 There are remunerations such as bonus and pay raise.

-President, using goals and evaluation criteria that link to KPI in order to benchmark appropriate

-Not only that the remuneration policy for the President is based on the result of KPI, but it

-In 2023, the President refuse a salary increase.
+In 2024, the President refuse a salary increase.